-Lakeview College of Nursing emphasizes the importance of direct, courteous, and respectful communication to informally resolve student concerns and complaints arising from situations where a student feels they have been treated unfairly.
+Lakeview College of Nursing emphasizes the importance of direct, courteous, and respectful communication to informally resolve student concerns and complaints from situations where students feel unfairly mistreated.

 II.
 Application.

 A. This policy applies to complaints and concerns in the following areas: